tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   * `risk`: The risk level for each person.

-* The first step is to load the data into a Pandas DataFrame; note that we are not using the `path` module to define the route to the CSV file since this module is not installed by default in Amazon SageMaker.
+* The first step is to load the data into a Pandas DataFrame.
+Note that we are not using the `path` module to define the route to the CSV file, since this module is not installed by default in Amazon SageMaker.

   ![Lading the credit risk dataset](Images/load-credit-risk-data.png)

-* In forthcoming activities, the risk level of each person will be computed using unsupervised learning, so the next step is to remove the `risk` column since it is not necessary.
+* In forthcoming activities, the risk level of each person will be computed using unsupervised learning, so the next step is to remove the `risk` column, since it is not needed.

   ![Removing the risk column](Images/drop-risk-column.png)